peremartra/Large-Language-Model-Notebooks-Course/5-Fine Tuning/readme.md

 * notebook: https://github.com/peremartra/Large-Language-Model-Notebooks-Course/blob/main/5-Fine%20Tuning/LoRA_Tuning_PEFT.ipynb

 # Papers used in the Chapter:
 [The Power of Scale for Parameter-Efficient Prompt Tuning](https://doi.org/10.48550/arXiv.2104.08691).
-Fine Tuning & Optimizacion Lesson.
-Prompt Tuning Sample.
+Prompt tuning using PEFT Library from Hugging Face.

 [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685).
-Fine Tuning & Optimizacion Lesson.
-LoRA Tuning Sample.
+Fine-Tuning with LoRA using PEFT from Hugging Face.